ptupitsyn/ptupitsyn.github.io/_posts/2017-07-14-Ignite-Plugin.md

 }
 ```

 That's it, Java part is implemented!
-We just need to make our `IgniteNetSemaphorePluginProvider` class available to Java service loader by creating a `META-INF.services\org.apache.ignite.plugin.PluginProvider` file with a single line containing the class name.
-Build the project and let's move on to the .NET part.
+We just need to make our `IgniteNetSemaphorePluginProvider` class available to Java service loader by creating a `resources\META-INF.services\org.apache.ignite.plugin.PluginProvider` file with a single line containing the class name.
+Package the project with Maven and let's move on to the .NET part.

 # .NET Plugin